-- location of buildings relative to the street
+- → location of buildings relative to the street

-- building scale/bulk
+- → building scale/bulk

-- building forms and rooflines
+- → building forms and rooflines

-- architectural devices
+- → architectural devices

 - proportions of windows and other elements

-- materials and colours
+- → materials and colours

 - planting.

-Contemporary architectural responses are encouraged provided they illustrate a respect for the aforementioned elements.
+Contemporary architectural responses are encouraged p. vided they illustrate a respect for the aforementioned elements

-The future desired character of the area should also be considered.
-The design should take into account the combined effect of adjacent properties intensifying within the parameters specified in the District Plan.
+The future desired character of the area should at a be considered.
+The design should take into account (lie co., bined effect of adjacent properties intensifying within the prameter's specified in the District Plan.